mmistakes/mm-github-pages-starter/_pages/resume.md

 Solutions forward, Analytical, problem-solving, technology enthusiast, Always seeking technical improvement and new challenges.
-I'm looking to specialize and utlize my skills as a young IT proffesional.
+I'm looking to specialize and utilize my skills as a young IT professional.

 **Nanaimo, BC**                   |  **250-268-4869**